markjprice/cs12dotnet8/docs/errata/improvements.md

 ```

 I will also explain why I did not use the simplified syntax with the `compressor` object (to dispose of it earlier).

+## Page 493 - Serializing as XML

+> Thanks to [Robin Bastian](https://github.com/centpede) for raising this issue on [January 12, 2024](https://github.com/markjprice/cs12dotnet8/issues/11).

+In Step 2, I wrote, "In the project file, add elements to statically and globally import the `System.Console`, `System.Environment`, and `System.IO.Path` classes."

+Some readers do not notice that they need to statically import `System.Environment` so in the next edition I will write, "In the project file, add elements to statically and globally import the `System.Console` (to use `ForegroundColor` and `WriteLine`), `System.Environment` (to use `CurrentDirectory`), and `System.IO.Path` classes (to use `Combine`, `GetFileName`, and `GetDirectoryName`)."

 # Bonus Content